 If you want to start commodity trading, pick a licensed broker to ensure you have ASIC's consumer protection.

-Do I Need To Pay Tax For Commodity Trading In Australia?
+Do You Need To Pay Tax For Commodity Trading In Australia?

 Yes, In Australia, commodity trading activities such as options, CFDs (Contracts-for-Difference), futures, and physical transactions like valuable metal contracts come under the Taxation of Financial guidelines.

 It implies that you are liable to pay Goods and Services Tax on traded commodities.

 How Much Capital Do I Need To Begin Commodity Trading In Australia?

 The minimum deposit you need to trade in commodities in Australia depends on the trading platform you choose.

 eToro requires a minimum first deposit of $50

 AvaTrade and Plus500 need a minimum first-time deposit of $100

 Many bullion dealers in Australia offer trading in gold, silver, platinum, and palladium.
 BullionVault, Perth Mint, and Australian Bullion Company are some places where you can buy and sell valuable metals online or in person.